 drive mechanism has an unsurpassed reliability record.

-In conclusion, regarding Ferrocart vibrators, it can be said that the Oak series drive mechanism is the best of them all, with reliability being virtually a complete non issue.
+In conclusion, regarding Ferrocart vibrators, it can be said that the Oak series drive mechanism is the best of them all.
 Where a shunt drive type is used, the modified Oak is the best, followed by the 100 cycle Utah type.
 The 150 cycle Utah needs the most work.

 Not the vibrator's fault!